denten-books/plain-text/0-intro.md

 onto the material conditions of contemporary intellectual life.

 Both Shklovsky and Flusser wrote lucidly about the dynamics of settlement.
-Their work sheds light onto the irresistible compromise at the core of all technology---a compromise by which we trade critical understanding for comfort.
+Their work sheds light onto an irresistible compromise, at the core of all technology, by which we trade critical understanding for comfort.
 Habit covers the various homes we make for ourselves in the world "like a fluffy blanket," Flusser wrote: "[i]t smoothes the sharp edges of all phenomena that it covers, so that I no longer bump against them, but I am able to make use of them blindly."
 When we sit at our desks, for example, we fail to see "papers and books that are lying all about."
 We are used to them being there as they are [@flusser_freedom_2003, 13; @finger_vilem_2011, 132].
 Consequently, we do not parse them as information.
-Like water that surrounds fish, the habituated thing passes into the background of experience.
+Like water that surrounds fish, habituated things pass into the background of experience.
 Mediums become media.
-They disappear into the background, cease producing meaning, become a stage for meaning-making, and like the stage disappear from view.
+They cease producing meaning, become stages for meaning-making, and like a stage disappear from view.

 Losing sight of the material contexts of knowledge production is politically perilous, because those who own the contexts set the terms of engagement.
-Estrangement arrests the process of material concealment.
-The condition of exile allows the displaced to once again transform habituated media into meaningful information.
+Estrangement arrests material concealment.
+Exile allows the displaced to once again transform habituated media into meaningful information.
 In exile, "everything is unusual," Flusser wrote [@flusser_freedom_2003, 81].
-The migrant experiences the world as an ex-perience [*er-fahrung*], or literally a driving out.
+Migrants experience the world as ex-perience [*er-fahrung*], or literally a driving out.
 Discovery, he concluded "begins as soon as the blanket is pulled away," where familiar objects can pass into view again [@flusser_freedom_2003, 82-3].

 One could write, to take a simple example, "a field of study," without much thought about figurative space.
-Shklovsky would have the reader pause to consider the implications [@shklovksy_sborniki_1917].
+Shklovsky would have readers pause to consider the implications [@shklovksy_sborniki_1917].
 In what sense do ideas resemble (or not) a field?
-The poet could further make this metaphor strange.
+The poet could take things further.
+One could write, for
-One could write, for example: "to scythe a verdant field of literary study."
+example: "to scythe a verdant field of literary study."
 The verb (to scythe) and the adjective (verdant) create an unexpected transference of new qualities not present in the original image (intellectual field).
 These qualities "overdetermine" or "saturate" the metaphor, exposing its conceit.
 One can do to fields of grass what one cannot to ideas.
-Subsequently, we realize that the two domains---intellectual and horticultural---do not map onto each other perfectly, leaving a semantic
-remainder: the stuff that does not fit.
-The reader discovers intellectual "fields" for what they are: habituated metaphors, neither natural nor self-apparent.
-The metaphor is made strange again through purposeful defamiliarization.
+Subsequently, we realize that the two domains---intellectual and horticultural---do not map onto each other perfectly, leaving a semantic remainder: the chaff.
+Readers discover intellectual "fields" for what they are: habituated metaphors, neither natural nor self-apparent.
+Metaphor are made strange again through purposeful defamiliarization.
 To take the technique to its logical conclusion, a writer could depict several fictional characters in the act of scything a field of grass while discussing the relative merits of structuralism: a discussion about the field on a field.
-Such literary artifice would make actual the implied connections between fields of grass and fields of ideas.
+Such literary artifice would make actual the implied connections between fields of grass and ideas.
 The writer now shows what was merely told before.
-The technique of defamiliarization finally renews the figure: discarding hardened clichés while suggesting novel linkages between constituent concepts: intellectual chaff, leaves of mental grass, the combines of thought.
+The technique of defamiliarization finally renews the figure: discarding hardened clichés while suggesting novel linkages between constituent concepts: ideational chaff, leaves of mental grass, combines of thought.

 The formalists understood habituated metaphors to diminish the vitality of experience.
 Shklovsky quotes from the diaries of Lev Tolstoy, who, while